MycroftAI/ZZZ-RETIRED-mycroft-core-documentation/user/pages/03.skill.creation/docs.md

 ```
 This can be hard to parse, especially for people who have never seen regular expressions before.
 Regular expressions are essentially formatted pieces of text that can be used to match a wide range of phrases or strings.
 The chunks of text inside parentheses are called capturing groups, and are used to group similar things.
 For example, `(at|in)` is a group that will match either the word `at` or the word `in`.
 The block `(?P<Location>.*)` is more complicated.
 Like `(at|in)`, it is also a capturing group.
 However, the `?P<Location>` syntax is used to give a name to whatever it captures, which is very useful for our purposes.
 In this case, it gives it the name `Location`.
 The following two characters, `.*`, are what are used to define what this group captures.
 The dot character, `.` can be used in regex to represent any character except for newlines.
 The `*` special character is used to repeat something zero or more times.
 So together, `.*` matches zero or more characters of any kind.
 This means that the regex `(at|in) (?P<Location>.*)` will match something like `in London`, as well as `at the corner store`.
 In the first case, the `Location` is London, and in the second, the `Location` is `the corner store`.

-Regular expressions are very powerful, and this has only mentioned a very narrow part of them.
+Regular expressions are very powerful and also quite complicated, and this has only explained a small part of them.
 Look through a [regex tutorial](http://www.regular-expressions.info/repeat.html) if you want to learn more.

 ### `Test`
 The `test` folder contains a subfolder for intent, inside of which are `.intent.json` files.
 These are used to test whether your code properly creates intents.